 Currently, North Carolina's Child Fatality System has four (4) distinct components to address efforts to prevent child maltreatment, as follows: (1) the North Carolina Child Fatality Task Force (CFTF), (2) State Child Fatality Prevention Team (SCFP), (3) Community Child Protection Teams (CCPT) and (4) Local Child Fatality Prevention Teams (CFPT).
 Legislation proposed in 2019, "Strengthen Child Fatality Prevention System," was included in the 2019 Appropriations Act which was ratified but never became law.
-This proposed legislation was in response to recommendations made by the North Carolina Child Fatality Task Force for 2020 (a copy of the NC CFTF Final Report is available at:
+This proposed legislation was in response to recommendations made by the North Carolina Child Fatality Task Force (CFTF), and these recommendations have been repeated by the Child Fatality Task Force for 2020 (a copy of the NC CFTF Final Report is available at:

-https://www.ncleg.gov/DocumentSites/Committees/NCCFTF/in%20the%20spotlight/CFTF%20Child%20Fatality%2 0Prevention%20System%20Recommendations%20for%202019.pdf).
 The recommendations of the CFTF were also adopted in the Child Welfare Reform Plan Final Report submitted by the Center for the Support of Families (CSF) to the North Carolina Office of State Budget and Management and NC Department of Health and Human Services (NC DHHS).